U.S. shutdown fears pressure dollar, mark worst run since 2015

 “At the start of the week, it was an outside risk.
 Now it’s a real risk,” Vassili Serebriakov, currency strategist at Credit Agricole in New York, said of a government shutdown.

-Even as the likelihood of a shutdown grew, the greenback managed to hold steady against a group of major currencies on a trade-weighted basis.
+Even as the likelihood of a shutdown grew, the greenback managed to hold steady against a group of major currencies on a trade-weighted basis =USD.

 Some investors downplayed a possible shutdown, saying the market impact would be mild anyway.